 In order to move a piano by yourself, you will need at least four people to help with the heavy lifting.
 Beyond the need for multiple hands, proper equipment is a must.
 Invest in some heavy-duty furniture straps, which will help ease the load on you and your helpers.

 Also, a furniture dolly is a must.
-Along flat surfaces, rolling the piano will much easier than carrying it.
+Along flat surfaces, rolling the piano will be much easier than carrying it.
 It will save your muscles and significantly reduce the chances of you or your helpers injuring themselves.
 Four-wheeled dollies are the way to go.
 And if you have a particularly large instrument, you will want two dollies; one for each end.

 Make sure all your mover/helpers are dressed in comfortable clothes and sneakers, with no dangling jewelry or accessories.
 The last thing you want is for an earring or necklace to get caught on the piano and cause serious injury.